msawant060/AWS-CSA/Storage on AWS/S3_BasicConcepts.md

         - Data Transfer Price
         - Storage Management PRicing
         - Transfer Acceleration
- 12.Amazon S3 Transfer Acceleration
+ 12. Amazon S3 Transfer Acceleration
+        - Why do we need this?
-    * It enables:
+          - It enables
            - Fast,
            - Easy, and
            - Secure transfers of files over long distances between your end users and an S3 bucket
-    * Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
+          - Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
-    * AS the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path
+          - AS the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path

 ### Benifits of S3